 A cross-training shoe is designed to take you from sport to sport with one pair of shoes.
 This type of shoe is not appropriate for someone who plans on running more than four to five miles a day.
 A cross trainer is usually made of mesh materials and strips of leather in the fabric.
-If the shoe has a “running” tread on the sole, it may be difficult to wear the shoe on a court for an exercise class or game.
+If the shoe has a “running” tread on the sole.
+It may be difficult to wear the shoe on a court for an exercise class or game.

 Walking shoes provide stability through the arch, good shock absorption, and a smooth tread.
-Walking involves a heel-toe gait pattern, so you want to ensure that the shoe, particularly the counter, is stable.
+This involves a heel-toe gait pattern, so you want to ensure that the shoe, particularly the counter, is stable.
 If you have arthritis or pain in the arch of your foot, you may benefit from a rocker sole that encourages a natural roll of the foot while walking.

 Many sports, such as soccer, lacrosse, football, and baseball, require athletes to wear cleated shoes.
 Shoes with cleats (also called “spikes” or “studs”) have multiple protrusions made of steel or hard plastic that provide additional traction on grass or soft turf.

-Spikes are usually preferred on a grass or field turf surface, allowing players to dig into the surface and resist forces to stop forward movement.
+Spikes are usually preferred on a grass or field turf surface.
+Allowing players to dig into the surface and resist forces to stop forward movement.
 Removable cleats are advantageous because they can be switched out for different surfaces.
 They come in 1/2, 5/8, 3/4, and 1-inch sizes.
 Molded cleats are preferred on turf surfaces to provide more traction.

 Other Sports Shoes

-There are shoes designed for virtually every sport, including golf, ballet, skating, hockey, cycling, and skiing.
+While there are shoes designed for virtually every sport, including golf, ballet, skating, hockey, cycling, and skiing.
 As always, a professional can help you purchase the shoe that is best for you and the sport you enjoy.

-Golf shoes need to provide stability in the shoe’s arch as the game requires players to walk long distances on changing surfaces.
-If possible, it is best to purchase a golf shoe with a removable insole so that you can add an orthotic if necessary.
+Golf shoes need to provide stability in the shoe’s arch as the game.
+Requires players to walk long distances on changing surfaces.
+If possible, it is best to purchase a golf shoe with a removable insole.
+So that you can add an orthotic if necessary.